alinix1/primary-care-shortage-analysis/README.md

 ## Key Insights

-- **HPSA counties show consistently higher chronic disease burden** across all 11 conditions analyzed, with hypertension showing the largest gap (+2.29 percentage points higher vs non-HPSA).
+**HPSA counties show consistently higher chronic disease burden**

+- Results indicated that 10 out of 11 chronic conditions analyzed, hypertension showed the largest gap (+2.29 percentage points higher vs non-HPSA).

-- **FQHCs alone are insufficient to offset hospitalization burden** they may be treating the sickest counties but can't fully compensate for systemic PCP gaps.
+**FQHCs alone are insufficient to offset hospitalization burden**

+- Federally Qualified Health Centers (FQHC) may be treating the sickest counties but can't fully compensate for systemic PCP gaps.

-- **The shortage itself may be contributing to worse chronic disease management over time** PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.
+**The shortage itself may be contributing to worse chronic disease management over time**

+- PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.

-- **Triple burden counties are concentrated in the rural South and Appalachia**
+**Triple burden counties are concentrated in the rural South and Appalachia**

-- **Scale of the problem is significant** findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile average 272+ excess preventable stays above the national average.
+**Scale of the problem is significant**

+- Findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile average 272+ excess preventable stays above the national average.
 St. Louis, MO alone has an estimated 3,379 preventable admissions annually.

 ## Data Sources